-(5) The objectives of the National Advisory Committee shall be to advise the regulatory commission on-
+(5) The objectives of the National Advisory Committee shall be to advise the regulatory commission on -

-- (a) major questions of policy; - (b) matters relating to quality, continuity and extent of service provided by the licensees; - (c) compliance by the licensees with the conditions and requirements of their license; and - (d) protection of consumer interest.
+(a) major questions of policy;

+(b) matters relating to quality, continuity and extent of service provided by the licensees;

+(c) compliance by the licensees with the conditions and requirements of their license; and

+(d) protection of consumer interest.

+(6) A state regulatory commission shall, by notification, establish a state advisory committee and the provisions of this section shall apply mutatis mutandis to such committee.